cmulberry2016/Reality-Creator/README.md

 The getting started guide can be found here!

 Interested in learning more about Reality Creator?

-Submit bugs on the Issues tab, and ask questions in the Discussions tab!
+- Submit bugs on the Issues tab, and ask questions in the Discussions tab!
-Follow Chris Mulberry on LinkedIn for development news.
-Drop into the Discord channel for discussion, help and updates.
+- Drop into the Discord channel for discussion, help and updates.
-Check out this blog for occasional substantial updates!
+- Check out this blog for occasional substantial updates!

+Are you looking to Partner with Reality Creator on your next project?
+- Send a direct message to Chris Mulberry on LinkedIn.

 # Reality Creator Features